Home workouts to help you get back in shape

 Joanna Kriehn, MS, RDN, CDCES - Registered Dietitian Nutritionist and Certified Diabetes Care and Education Specialist (CDCES)

-If it's been some time since you had a regular workout routine, home workouts may be just what you need to get back in shape.
-The videos linked below target balance and strength and include options for both standing and seated exercises.
+If your big dreams of rocking a beach body took a backseat for a good while, then home workouts could be your ticket to getting back in shape.
+The videos linked in this blog target balance and strength and include options for both standing and seated exercises.
+You'll be back in the groove in no time!

-On-demand workouts are incredibly convenient, allowing you to fit them into your schedule whenever and wherever you are.
-In addition, it is easy to move through the exercises at your own pace (so you don't overdo it).
-You can modify the activities to account for any physical limitations or injury recovery.
+On-demand home workouts are incredibly flexible, fitting into your schedule whenever you make the time and wherever you are.
+Plus, you can cruise through the exercises at your own pace (so you don't overdo it).
+Feel free to tweak the activities to account for any physical limitations or injury recovery.
+The best part?
+The majority of these at-home workouts require no equipment but a willing body!

-Good balance helps you stay active, safe, and enjoy a variety of activities as you move through life.
-It also helps strengthen areas of the body such as the core and glutes, which are important for good posture.
+Having good balance helps you stay active, safe, and enjoy a variety of activities as you move through life.
+It also helps strengthen the core and glutes, which are important for good posture.

 10-minute balance workout for beginners

-This workout is helpful for individuals new to balance exercises and older adults.
+This workout is helpful for those new to balance exercises and older adults.
 Use a chair or countertop for balance, though try not to rely solely on these props.

 Seated yoga

-Not sure you are ready for a full mat workout?
-This 10-minute yoga flow is seated and led by fitness expert Lorraine Ladish.
+Not sure if you are ready for a full mat workout?
+This 10-minute seated yoga flow is led by fitness expert Lorraine Ladish.

 Balance training exercises from the American Council on Exercise (ACE)